aragilar/dnd-flask/data/documentation/conditions.md

 ## Incapacitated

-* An incspacitated creature can't take actions or reactions.
+* An incapacitated creature can't take actions or reactions.

 ## Invisible